walkandride/H1B-ViSA-Project/README.md

 > **Surprisingly for a given year there were no immigrants from countries whose happiness index was higher than the US' that applied for an H1-B visa.**

 #### Approved H1B visas, job title, wage, and current min wage (lo/hi)
+For those approved H1-B Visas, compare the prevailing wage with the min/max wage for the employer's city and state.
+It is evident that these are well paid positions.

        SELECT
               hbp.year,
               hbp.employer_name,